johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

 }
 ```

-So `InboundMessageDeserializer()` is the method that answers the question *"how does my responder translate incoming external messages so that Nest can process them?"*, while `OutboundResponseSerializer()` is the method that handles *"how does my responder format responses so that the external app can understand them?"*.
+So `InboundMessageDeserializer` is the class that answers the question *"how does my responder translate incoming external messages so that Nest can process them?"*, while `OutboundResponseSerializer` is the class that handles *"how does my responder format responses so that the external app can understand them?"*.

-This feature results in the following diagrams -- ones that remove all those ugly red X's in the <a href="">last diagram</a>!
+This feature results in the following diagrams &#8212; ones that remove all those ugly red X's in the <a href="">last diagram</a>!

 Here's the diagram to keep in mind when writing **serializers/deserializers for Nest responders**.